-2017 Special Guest Authors
+2018 Special Guest Authors

-Robert Fenaday/Shasti Rainhell series of SF novels set on the Privateer Sidhe.
-He has now debuted a new series set in the same universe, featuring a 50,000 year old android named Maauro and her friend, a disgraced pilot named Wrik Trigardt, as they battle governments and the Thieves Guild for their freedom in, My Outcast State, Against that Time and the new, The Lost.
+Robert Fenaday/Shasti Rainhell series of SF novels set on the Privateer Sidhe & set in the same universe, the Maauro series featuring a 50,000 year old android named Maauro and her friend, a disgraced pilot named Wrik Trigardt, as they battle governments and the Thieves Guild for their freedom in, My Outcast State, Against that Time, The Lost and the newest All the Difference.

 Ed escaped from NYC, but his old hometown supplies much of the background to his humorous SF detective stories in the collection “On the Case” as his new hometown in Charlotte, North Carolina does for his “Knight Templar” urban fantasy series.
 He enjoys a wide variety of interests from ballroom dance to the martial arts even occasionally choreographing some wedding swordfights.
 Ed has also edited five Sha’Daa anthologies of tales of the Apocalypse.

 Reluctant privateer Robert Fenaday searches the stars for his lost love, Lisa, a naval intelligence officer whose ship disappeared near the end of the Conchirri War.
 He’s joined by the genetically engineered assassin, Shasti Rainhell, whose cold perfection masks her dark past.
 Both are blackmailed by government spymaster, Mandela, into a suicidal mission to the doomed planet Enshar.
 Leading a team of scientists and soldiers, they must unravel the mystery of that planet’s death before an ancient force reaches out to claim their lives.

 “Three alien machines descend to the asteroid base of their enemies.
 The ensuing battle is short and savage.
 The lone survivor hopes either for rescue, or for another chance to engage its enemies.
 It will be a long wait…